Therapy for Individuals and Families in Farmington Hills, MI

 Some final thoughts…

 Seek support from loved ones, if needed, guidance from a therapist, read books, talk to your friends, take steps to learn new approaches of how to build tolerance to life’s stresses.
 As I've mentioned in previously written articles, I am a strong advocate of meditation , yoga and journaling.
 All of these suggestions have been well documented with scientific research to help alleviate symptoms of anxiety and depression.
-Also, reflect on your lifestyle habits; diet, exercise, qaulity/qaunitity of sleep, work hours, etc.
+Also, reflect on your lifestyle habits; diet, exercise, qaulity of sleep, work hours, etc.

-As we go through life, we will witness more unfairness, more tragedy, and more complexity.
+As we go through life, we will witness more unfairness, tragedy, and complexity.
 We must condition the muscle of insightfulness.
 What separates the mice from the (wo)men is the ability to be adaptable to change, to be comfortable with uncertainty, and to make more realistic expectations.
 In order to reach these goals, one must develop better coping skills to combat stress, be open to change one’s perceptions, to let go, and to move on.
 When we allow our inner wisdom to flow through our hearts, we can see the silver lining beyond life’s darkness.
 When the mind is free of worries, the eyes can see the big picture, and envision a brighter future.
 It is a divine right to know one’s own worth, to know one’s truth, and not need to prove it to anyone.

 Better management of anxiety or depression begins with knowing where to put your energy, and knowing when to save it.